 JEFFERSON COUNTY, ALABAMA

-At $4.23 billion, Jefferson County set the record last
+At $4.23 billion, Alabama's Jefferson County last November

-November for the biggest municipal bankruptcy filing, which is
+set the record for the biggest municipal bankruptcy filing,

-mainly with Wall Street creditors, unwound and scuttled
+A tentative workout, mainly with Wall Street creditors,

-concessions that might have been worth $1 billion to the county.
+unwound and scuttled concessions that might have been worth $1

 After the loss last year of a local jobs tax, the county has

 cut hundreds of staff, reduced services sharply and stopped